Assistive Technology Resources

-To access this free service,apply online for a GLASS patron account.
+To access this free service, apply online for a GLS patron account.
 Patrons will receive a Talking books machine and free delivery service.
 Downloadable media is also available for a variety of devices.

 Assistive Tool Kits